 Could procedure and practices be improved.

-Any debts to be written off should be reported in the form of a write off schedule to the Finance & Policy Committee, for recommendation to full Council who may approve the write off bad debts.
+Any debts to be written off should be reported in the form of a write off schedule to the Finance & Policy Committee, for recommendation to full Council who may approve the write off of bad debts.
 The write off schedule should contain the following information:

 Customer Reference.